piazzai/piazzai.github.io/index.md

 ### Conference organization

 Member of the scientific committee for the Nagymaros Conference (2020)
-Organizer of the Applied Logic Workshop on Categories (2018)
+Organizer of the Applied Logic Workshop (2018)

 ### Departmental activities